IvoSt98/anime-one-piece-quiz/README.md

  ## Wireframes

-In the planning stage to be created a wireframes were used an app called Balsamiq, which you can find in the next section- `Technology Used` .
+In the planning stage to create wireframes, an app called Balsamiq, which you can find in the next section - `Technology Used` .

-When the user open the website:
+When the user opens the website:

 ![Wireframe when you start the quiz](readme-screenshots/wireframeStart.png)

-When the user start to play the quiz:
+When the user starts to play the quiz:

 ![Wireframe when you play the quiz](readme-screenshots/wireframePlay.png)

-When the user finish with the quiz:
+When the user finishes with the quiz:

 ![Wireframe when the game finish](readme-screenshots/wireframeEnd.png)

  ## Technology Used

  + [HTML5](https://de.wikipedia.org/wiki/HTML5) and [CSS3](https://de.wikipedia.org/wiki/Cascading_Style_Sheets) were employed for code development.
- + [Jave Script](https://simple.wikipedia.org/wiki/JavaScript) for interactabilty and logic to wesbite.
+ + [Java Script](https://simple.wikipedia.org/wiki/JavaScript) for interactivity and logic the website.
  + [Google Fonts](https://fonts.google.com/) to style the text elements.
  + [Git](https://git-scm.com/) facilitated version control, with [Git Hub](https://github.com/) serving as the repository.
  + [Balsamiq](https://balsamiq.com/) aided in creating wireframes for project visualization.
- + [Chrome Developer Tools](https://developer.chrome.com/docs/devtools) to view screen responsiveness on different screens and tools to test website.
+ + [Chrome Developer Tools](https://developer.chrome.com/docs/devtools) to view screen responsiveness on different screens and tools to test the  website.

  ## Testing